RMS Republic (1903): Collision with SS Florida

-The White Star liner Baltic, commanded by Captain J. B. Ranson, also responded to the CQD call, but due to the persistent fog, it was not until the evening that Baltic was able to locate the drifting Republic.
+The White Star liner Baltic, commanded by Captain J. B. Ranson, also responded to the CQD call, but due to the persistent fog, Baltic was not able to locate the drifting Republic until that evening.
 Once on-scene, the rescued passengers were transferred from Gresham and Florida to Baltic.
 Because of the damage to Florida, that ship's immigrant passengers were also transferred to Baltic, but a riot nearly broke out when they had to wait until first-class Republic passengers were transferred.
 Once everyone was on board, Baltic sailed for New York.

-At the time of Republic's sinking, ocean liners were not required to have a full capacity of lifeboats for their passengers, officers and crew.
-It was believed that on the busy North Atlantic route, assistance from at least one ship would be ever-present and that lifeboats would be needed only to ferry all aboard to their rescue vessels and back until everyone was safely evacuated.
+At the time of Republic's sinking, ocean liners were not required to have a full capacity of lifeboats for their passengers, officers, and crew.
+On the busy North Atlantic route, assistance from at least one ship was believed to be ever-present and that lifeboats would be needed only to ferry all aboard to their rescue vessels and back until everyone was safely evacuated.
 That scenario, unlike during the RMS Titanic sinking, played out flawlessly during the ship's sinking, and the six people who died were lost in the collision, not the sinking itself.

 Captain Sealby and a skeleton crew remained on board Republic to make an effort to save her.
-Crewmen from the Gresham tried using collision mats to stem the flooding but to no avail.
-By this time the steamers New York and Lucania (from Cunard) had also arrived and waited while a futile attempt was made by Gresham to take Republic under tow.
+Crewmen from the Gresham tried using collision mats to stem the flooding, but to no avail.
+By this time, the steamers New York and Lucania (from Cunard) had also arrived and waited while a futile attempt was made by Gresham to take Republic under tow.
 On 24 January, Republic sank stern first; at 15,378 tons, she was the largest ship to have sunk until then.
 All the remaining crew were evacuated before she sank.